 12-foot outside shoulder width) for the bridge deck in its permanent condition.
 Allowable spread dictates the minimum number of drainage inlets required on the bridge.
-Refer to Exhibit 4e for temporary drainage requirements.
+Refer to Exhibit 4e for temporary drainage design flood frequency requirements.
+Restrict temporary drainage spread to the shoulder width on bridge decks.